toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

-In Super Rentals we want to arrive at a home page which shows a list of rentals.
+For Super Rentals, we want to arrive at a home page which displays a list of rentals.
-From there, we should be able to navigate to an about page and a contact page.
+From there, we should be able to vist an about page and our contact page.

-Ember provides a [robust routing mechanism](../../routing/) to define logical, addressable pages within our application.

 ## An About Route

 Let's start by building our "about" page.

-To create a new, URL addressable page in the application, we need to generate a route using Ember CLI.
+In Ember, when we want to make a new page that can be visited using a URL, we need to generate a "route" using Ember CLI.
+For a quick overview of how Ember structures things, see [our diagram on the Core Concepts page](../../getting-started/core-concepts/).

-If we run `ember help generate`, we can see a variety of tools that come with Ember for automatically generating files for various Ember resources.
-Let's use the route generator to start our `about` route.
+Let's use Ember's route generator to start our `about` route.

 ```shell
 ember generate route about